- Travel and Places»

-TRAVEL NORTH - 12: HERITAGE TRAIN TRAVEL, Destination Western Dales
+TRAVEL NORTH - 12: HERITAGE TRAIN TRAVEL, Around The Southern & Western Dales

 Take in the views, let the scenery absorb you

-The Midland Main Line to Carlisle - the line along the spine
+The Midland Main Line to Carlisle - the line along the 'spine' of England

 You can't beat it for scenery, walking, cycling or driving along the Settle & Carlisle Railway past Horton in Ribblesdale and Ribblehead with its long, high stone viaduct.
 This is Three Peaks country, Pen Y Gent, Ingleborough and Great Whernside overshadow the railway.
 Use Ribblehead's small station as a centre of operations if you plan to walk or cycle.
 There's usually a mobile snackbar at the car park by the Hawes-Ingleton road.
 Or stop off at the walkers' cafe at Horton with its wide choice of meals, snacks, hot and cold drinks and sweets (such as Kendal Mint Cake, useful as an energy boost for cyclists and walkers).
 'Clock in' if you plan to walk, and tell the counter staff when you expect to get back.